 Post-traumatic stress disorder (PTSD) is the diagnosis used to describe a particular set of symptoms that people sometimes develop after experiencing a potentially traumatic event.

 It is common for people to experience symptoms of PTSD in the days and weeks following a potentially traumatic event.
 If these symptoms persist over time, a child or young person may then be diagnosed with PTSD.

 Not all children who experience potentially traumatic events will develop PTSD.
 Research has found that between 5% and 67% of children and young people exposed to a potentially traumatic event actually develop PTSD.

 PTSD is more likely if a child or young person has experience of ‘interpersonal events’ (such as assault or abuse) rather than ‘non-interpersonal events’ (such as accidents or natural disasters).

 Find out more about trauma

-Concerned about a child?
+Concerned about a child or young person?

 If you are worried that a child or young person is at risk involve your designated safeguarding lead as a matter of priority who will contact the parents/carers and other services as necessary.
 If the child or young person is at immediate risk, ensure that they are taken to their GP or A&E as a matter of urgency, depending on the severity of the concern.Find out more